 “But grant unto me, Your servant, a spirit of chastity (σωφροσύνης, whole-mindedness, цело-мудрия), humility (ταπεινοφροσύνης, humble-mindedness, смиренно-мудрия), patience and love.”
 (Lenten Prayer of St. Ephrem, part 2)

 Humility is an elusive kind of thing, hard to define.
 It is also easy to mistake some “humility-counterfeit” for actual humility.
-For example, I might imagine I am being “humble,” while actually escaping responsibility, according to my vocation, or donning a mask I have concocted, just not to be who I am called to be in my God-given place, time, and identity.
+For example, I might imagine I am being “humble,” while actually escaping responsibility, or donning a mask I have concocted, just not to be who I am called to be in my God-given place, time, and identity.
 As G. K. Chesterton famously noted, “What we suffer from today is humility in the wrong place.
 Modesty has moved from the organ of ambition and settled upon the organ of conviction, where it was never meant to be.
 A man was meant to be doubtful about himself, but undoubting about the truth.“